javierclavijo/TandemCloneBackend/devlog.md

 Edit 1: I've finished tests for the user views, so I'll write tests for the channel CRUD views before making the changes I've mentioned.

+Edit 2: I wrote the channel CRUD and the